mamirpanah/telegram-alerts/README.md

-Python REST-API Development with Flask
+Python REST-API Development with Flask for sending Grafana Alerts to Telegram channels.
 =================================

 Requirements